Why Do Some Leaders Become Symbols?

 3.4 Wangari Maathai: The Symbol of Environmental Justice

 The Kenyan Nobel laureate is an example of how symbolic status emerges from the convergence of personal courage and a universal cause.
-Maathai's Green Belt Movement — planting trees as an act of political resistance — became a metaphor for grassroots empowerment.
-She embodied the idea that ordinary acts, repeated with moral clarity, constitute revolution.
+Maathai's Green Belt Movement, planting trees as an act of political resistance, became a metaphor for grassroots empowerment.
+She embodied the idea that ordinary acts, repeated with moral clarity, constitute a form of leadership.

 4. Ghazi Algosaibi: A Symbol of Modernity Within Tradition